Below is a list of local Hawai‘i based resources for filmmakers and industry professionals

 FILM AND CREATIVE SUPPORT

-As Hawaiʻi’s only film school, the Academy for Creative Media (ACM) is at the forefront of cinematic arts in the Pacific.
+Hawaiʻi’s comprehensive film and media higher education program across the state, the Academy for Creative Media (ACM) is at the forefront of cinematic arts in the Pacific.
+Programs and classes available at 10 campuses across Hawai’i.

-Creative Lab Hawaii, founded in 2012 by the Hawaii State Department of Business, Economic Development, and Tourism’s Creative Industries Division (CID), is a key facet of DBEDT’s HI Growth Initiative, is developing an ecosystem to increase export, attract investment and build the state’s creative entrepreneurial capacity.
+Creative Lab Hawai’i is a key facet of DBEDT’s HI Growth Initiative, developing an ecosystem to increase export, attract investment and build the state’s creative entrepreneurial capacity.

 HFC is a 501 (c)(3), nonprofit, community based, independent filmmakers collective, dedicated to encourage, promote and support independent film production in Hawaii.